Frank Bough: Sex and drugs scandal

 On 13 June 1988, Bough left the BBC for a rest before being sacked, after the News of the World reported he had taken cocaine and worn lingerie at parties involving prostitutes.
 The newspaper's former deputy editor, Paul Connew, later said of the scandal, "It caused a sensation at the time, given Bough's public image as the squeaky clean front man of breakfast and sports television."

 Roy Greenslade, professor of journalism at City University London, said that Bough made a "terrible mistake" by agreeing to speak to newspapers before publication of personal allegations, worsening the story.

 In August 1992, Bough was reported to have been involved in a dungeon orgy.
 The press published photographs of him leaving the flat of a prostitute who specialised in sadomasochism.
 Bough later spoke of his regret over his actions, saying his behaviour had been "exceedingly stupid".
 He said in a television interview, "Everybody, when they have difficulties with their marriage or sexuality, surely has the right to sort out these things in the privacy of their own home."
 His role as a rugby presenter ended after this second scandal.

 Late career

-In 1993, after his activities were regularly ridiculed in monologues on Have I Got News for You by Angus Deayton (who himself was later dismissed from the show following cocaine and prostitute use), Bough agreed to appear as a guest on the programme.
 In the early 1990s, he was a presenter on LBC radio in London, staying on for the launch of London News Talk and moving to the News 97.3 service where he remained until 1996.
 He then presented Travel Live for the cable channel Travel.

 In 2009, he contributed to a programme looking back on Nationwide, broadcast on BBC Four.